Icon-Newsletter-smaller

 Separation pay = (One-month salary) ÷ 2 x (Number of years served)

-Note: When computing separation pay in the Philippines, employers rounds off a service of more than six months but less than a year to a whole year.
+Note: When computing separation pay in the Philippines, employers round off a service of at least six months but less than a year to a whole year.

 Sample Separation Pay Computation in the Philippines